CodeForPhilly/gettingstarted/starting-a-project.md

 When individual tasks are being tracked as part of a roadmap, this makes it easier for teammates to collaborate.
 Teammates can avoid duplicating effort by knowing who is working on what, and have a shared understanding of what needs to be worked on next.

+## Onboarding

+#### In a nutshell

+Onboarding is the process of taking a potential new contributor from the point of knowing nothing about your project up to the point of making impactful contributions.
+As an open source project to which people donate their time, it is important to set reasonable expectations around contributors; many will come and go over the lifetime of a project.
+Because of this reality, it is important to keep the barrier of entry to new contributors as low as possible.

+#### Doing it successfully

+###### Simple introspection into current project status and tasks

+It is important that a new contributor can easily view the current project status, and determine from the current status of the project which tasks need to be done but are not currently being worked on.
+This provides a direct path for a new contributor to know how to become immediately helpful to a project.
+This is a need which can be met by establishing and maintaining a project roadmap, with tracked tasks.

+###### Clear, concise, up-to-date instructions on getting started with development (on all platforms!)

+All projects should provide instructions on how developers can setup their local machines to start working on the project.
+It is important that instructions exist **for every major platform** (Windows, OS X, Linux); every individual has their own preferences, and excluding platforms which your current team does not prefer alienates potential contributors.
+This should be done on a best effort basis; if no one on the team has access to a Windows license or to a Mac Book in order to provide instructions, then it simply cannot be done.

+What's perhaps most important about this point is that projects should avoid incorportating platform specific workflows into the development process (e.g., requiring batch scripts or AppleScript as part of the development process).

+###### Documented code base

+The code base should have comments on all methods and functions, and before any sequences of difficult to read or unusual code.
+This is a general coding best practice, but is highlighted in this context because of its impact on the ability of a new contributor to quickly become familiar with the current code base (and therefore more quickly make meaningful contributions)

+###### Human contact!

+Always be available to potential new contributors to ask questions, or even proactively reach out to them to try to help them find tasks to work on!
+The best documentation in the world is still no substitute for old fashioned human contact and communication.
+Contributors usually join projects to feel like they're working with a group of people to accomplish something.